ADGEfficiency/energy-py-linear/README.md

 The `epl.chp.Generator` is allowed to dump both high temperature and low temperature heat.

-## EVs
+### EVs

 Control a number of EV chargers to charge a number of charge events.

+A `charge_event` is a period of time where an EV can be charged.
+This is given as a boolean 2D array, with one binary digit for each pair of charge events and intervals.

-Each charge event has a required amount of electricity `charge_event_mwh`:
+Each charge event has a required amount of electricity `charge_event_mwh`, that can be delivered anytime the `charge_event` is 1.

+Chargers are configured by `charger_mws`.
+Below we model two 100 MWe chargers:

 ```python
 import energypylinear as epl